 Whilst the Royal College of Anaesthetists has endeavoured to ensure that this document is as current as possible at the time it was published, it can take no responsibility for matters arising from circumstances which may have changed, or information which may become available subsequently.

-This guidance will be reviewed in March 2023.
+This guidance will be reviewed in July 2026.

-All enquiries in regard to this document should be addressed to the Royal College of Anaesthetists, Churchill House, 35 Red Lion Square, London WC1R 4SG 020 7092 1571 ac@rcoa.ac.uk/acc
+All enquiries in regard to this document should be addressed to the Royal College of Anaesthetists, Churchill House, 35 Red Lion Square, London WC1R 4SG rcoa.ac.uk/aac